cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 Changes in Cypress 4.0 mainly relate to upgrading Cypress's own dependencies, which themselves have breaking changes.
 This guide details the changes and how to change your code to migrate to Cypress 4.0.

-## Cypress no longer supports Node.js 6 or earlier
+## Cypress no longer supports Node 6 or earlier

 Read more about the reasoning in [this issue](https://github.com/cypress-io/cypress/issues/4200).

-## Changes related to mocha upgrade
+## Changes related to Mocha upgrade

 Mocha has been upgraded to Mocha 7.

-Starting with [mocha 3.0.0](https://github.com/mochajs/mocha/blob/master/CHANGELOG.md#300--2016-07-31), invoking a `done` callback *and* returning a promise in a test results in an error.
+Starting with [Mocha 3.0.0](https://github.com/mochajs/mocha/blob/master/CHANGELOG.md#300--2016-07-31), invoking a `done` callback *and* returning a promise in a test results in an error.

 This error originates from mocha and is discussed at length [here](https://github.com/mochajs/mocha/pull/1320) and [here](https://github.com/mochajs/mocha/issues/2407).

 The reason is that using two different ways to signal that a test is finished is usually a mistake, and there is always a way to only use one.
-There is a [proposal to handle this situation without erroring](https://github.com/mochajs/mocha/issues/2509) that may be released in a future version of mocha.
+There is a [proposal to handle this situation without erroring](https://github.com/mochajs/mocha/issues/2509) that may be released in a future version of Mocha.

 In the meantime, you can fix the error by choosing one way or the other to signal the end of your test's execution.